 Meet 21st century needs

-Critical thinking is fundamental to the idea of a 'knowledge economy' — the measure of a society’s capacity to anticipate problems and devise solutions.
+- Critical thinking is fundamental to the idea of a 'knowledge economy' — the measure of a society’s capacity to anticipate problems and devise solutions.

-Students trained in critical thinking demonstrate advanced analysing, problem solving and questioning techniques, and are better equipped to embrace change as an opportunity rather than a threat.
+- Students trained in critical thinking demonstrate advanced analysing, problem solving and questioning techniques, and are better equipped to embrace change as an opportunity rather than a threat.

-Band 9-11 schools/clusters must involve a minimum of
+- Medium – large schools must involve a minimum of

 two leaders and/or teachers who have the mindset to lead change, the interpersonal skills to engage your staff and the dedication to actively participate in the network.